 What is thrush?

 Thrush is a yeast or fungal infection in the mouth and throat of babies.
-It often occurs in babies younger than 5 months old.
+It often happens in babies younger than 5 months old.
 Thrush is usually caused by a type of yeast called Candida albicans.
 Babies can get thrush from their mothers, for example during delivery.
 The yeast is common in the everyday environment.
 It only causes a problem when it grows out of control.
 This can happen in warm, moist places.

 What are the symptoms of thrush?

 Thrush causes cracked skin in the corners of the mouth.
 It also causes white patches on the tongue, lips, and inside of the cheeks.
 The patches may look like milk.
 Some babies have no discomfort from thrush.
 Others may have pain and be fussy and refuse to feed.
 It may be painful for your child to swallow.

 Your child’s healthcare provider will ask about your child’s medical history and do a physical exam.
 The exam will include looking in the mouth.